 - 10. Be compliant with paragraphs 5 to 8 inclusive and local SO. - 11.
-In the temporary absence (late arrival) of an SRMO, on the directions of the Managing Executive assume the responsibilities of the SRMO. - 12.
-Examine Riders who require clearance to ride if designated as 'RMO clearance' on RIMANI unless the Rider is a registered patient of the RMO. - 13.
+In the temporary absence (late arrival) of an SRMO, on the directions of the Managing Executive/Point-to-Point Organising Committee assume the responsibilities of the SRMO. - 12.
+Examine Riders who require clearance to ride if designated as 'RMO clearance' on RIMANI or Point-to-Point Red Entry List unless the Rider is a registered patient of the RMO. - 13.
 During racing follow the deployment of staff as indicated in the SO and as instructed by the SRMO. - 14.
 Assess Fallen Riders in sufficient detail to make a clinical judgement as to whether they are fit to continue riding or to be stood down for the rest of the day.
-If they are stood down, they must be given a 'RED entry' on their RIMANI notes and MRB (if carried) and not permitted to ride again until reassessed the next day or later by an RMO, if a non-significant injury/illness (RMO red); or by the CMA and then an RMO, if a more significant injury (CMA red).
-All Riders given a RED entry should be given a RED Entry Form.
+If they are stood down, they must be given a 'RED entry' on their RIMANI notes and where relevant in their MRB and Point-to-Point Medical Report Form A. Fallen riders are not permitted to ride again until reassessed the next day or later by an RMO, if a non-significant injury/illness (RMO Red); or by the CMA and then an RMO, if a more significant injury (CMA Red).
 Other than for simple suturing or assessment of possible concussion, a RED entry may not be removed on the day it is applied.